Brazil: Education

-The Federal Constitution and the Law of Guidelines and Bases of National Education determine that the Union, the states, the Federal District and the municipalities must manage and organize their respective education systems.
+The Federal Constitution and the Law of Guidelines and Bases of National Education determine that the union, the states, the Federal District and the municipalities must manage and organize their respective education systems.
 Each of these public educational systems is responsible for its own maintenance, which manages funds as well as the mechanisms and funding sources.
 The constitution reserves 25% of the state budget and 18% of federal taxes and municipal taxes for education.

 According to the IBGE, the literacy rate was 93.4% in 2019, meaning that 11.3 million (6.6% of population) people are still illiterate in the country, with some states such as Rio de Janeiro and Santa Catarina reaching around 97% of literacy rate; functional illiteracy has reached 21.6% of the population.
-Illiteracy is higher in the Northeast, where 13.87% of the population is illiterate, while the South, has 3.3% of its population illiterate.
+Illiteracy is higher in the Northeast, where 13.87% of the population is illiterate, while the South, has 3.3% illiteracy.

 Brazil's private institutions tend to be more exclusive and offer better quality education, so many high-income families send their children there.
 The result is a segregated educational system that reflects extreme income disparities and reinforces social inequality.
 However, efforts to change this are making impacts.
 The University of São Paulo is often considered the best in Brazil and Latin America.
 Of the top 20 Latin American universities, eight are Brazilian; most are public.
 Attending an institution of higher education is required by Law of Guidelines and Bases of Education.
 Kindergarten, elementary and medium education are required of all students.